violafanfani/violafanfani.github.io/_pages/misc.md

 ## Other Projects

+ * 2021, __Rare Diseases Hackaton__.
+Stige app.
+Sharing data with the blockchain technology to improve care for Charcot Marie Tooth (CMT) disease <mark>Forum Sistema Salute, Firenze, IT</mark>.
  * 2017, __Art Installation__.
-Technical collaboration to the realisation of an art installation for the visualisation of the user's heart beat. <mark>Internet Festival, Pisa</mark>.
+Technical collaboration to the realisation of an art installation for the visualisation of the user's heart beat. <mark>Internet Festival, Pisa, Italy</mark>.
  * 2016, __Humpty Dumpty Fall Scale for the evaluation of children's risks during hospitalization__, Implementation of a hospital's system aimed to the tracking of children's risks during the hospitalization.
-Supervisor: Prof. M. Mangione, <mark>University of Pisa</mark>.
+Supervisor: Prof. M.
+   Mangione, <mark>University of Pisa, IT</mark>.
  * 2014, __Electronics Lab: "Heart Beat Rate estimation device".__  Design and creation of a device for heart beat acquisition and HBR estimation using a Tiva C MCU.
-Supervisor: Prof. G. Fiori, <mark>University of Pisa</mark>
+Supervisor: Prof. G. Fiori, <mark>University of Pisa, IT</mark>
  * 2014, __"Biomechanics of the patella".__  Modeling of the biomechanics of the patella .
 Supervisor: Prof. F. Di Puccio, <mark>University of Pisa</mark>

 ## Abroad Experience